trekhleb/links-detector/README.md

 ## ⚙️ Technologies

 _Links Detector_ is a pure frontend [React](https://create-react-app.dev/) application written on [TypeScript](https://www.typescriptlang.org/).
-Links detection is happening right in your browser without a need of sending images to the server.
+Links detection is happening right in your browser without the need of sending images to the server.

 _Links Detector_ is [PWA](https://web.dev/progressive-web-apps/) (Progressive Web App) friendly application made on top of a [Workbox](https://developers.google.com/web/tools/workbox) library.
 While you navigate through the app it tries to cache all resources to make them available offline and to make consequent visits much faster for you.
 You may also [install](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Developer_guide/Installing) Links Detector as a standalone app on your smartphone.